s-glass/reading-notes/102/class8notes.md

 * When chaining expressions without () or other grouping operators, the assignment expressions will be **grouped R to L**, but **evaluated L to R**.

 **Avoid Assignment Chains**
-* Chaining/nesting asisgnments in other expressions can create problems, so it's discouraged.
+* Chaining/nesting assignments in other expressions can create problems, so it's discouraged.

 -----------------------------------------------
 ## Loops ##